+331117 SCHAMMARTS THAT MAY SET RESERVE IN COCKSE WATER INCESSE.
 Microbial Contaminants such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
-Inorganic Contaminants such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
+Inorganic Contaminants such as salts and metals, which can be naturally occurring or may result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
 Pesticides and Herbicides which may come from a variety of sources, such as agriculture, urban storm water runoff, and residential uses.
-Organic Chemical Contaminants including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.
-Radioactive Contaminants which can be naturally occurring or be the result of oil and gas production and mining activities.
+Organic Chemical Contaminants including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and may also, come from gas stations, urban storm water runoff, and septic systems.
+Radioactive Contaminants which can be naturally occurring or may be the result of oil and gas production and mining activities.